 We realize that there is another part of our lives that is just as equally important as the physical manifestation of our being.
 That is our internal world or the world in which we use our imagination and creativity.

 This world is what is truly everlasting.
 This is the part of us that doesn’t erode away with time.
-Just as the season progresses and the state of the world changes, our physical life is merely a vessel for our internal world.
+Just as the seasons progress and the state of the world changes, our physical life is merely a vessel for our internal world.

 We treasure our experiences, memories, and our moments with loved ones.
 We don’t cherish the physical manifestation of our lives, for without experiences, memories, or anything else which holds true significance in our lives, our very existence would hold no real value.